PKU-TANGENT/NeuralEDUSeg/README.md

 ```
 @inproceedings{wang2018edu,
   title={Toward Fast and Accurate Neural Discourse Segmentation},
-  author={Yizhong Wang and Sujian Li},
+  author={Wang, Yizhong and Li, Sujian and Yang, Jingfeng},
-  booktitle={Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018)},
+  booktitle={Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing},
+  pages={962--967},
   year={2018}
 }
 ```